 From the very first band meetings it was clear that we were not simply a workshop project but that we already saw ourselves as an embryonic band.
 One of the first requests was to have a proper name for the band and "The Well-Dressed Band" was dreamed up and accepted at once.

 For the first couple of years we had a 50/50 split between young and older musicians, although this has changed as the younger ones have grown up, started serious exams, or gone off to college.

 As part of our initiation process we organised a series of dances in Bakewell Town Hall.
 Since then we have grown from a training band with a small repertoire and little experience, to a band with a recognisable style, a large selection of tunes, and considerable expertise in playing for dances and organising events.
 While the band now contains a core of experienced musicians, new members are always welcome and have the opportunity to develop their skills in a friendly environment.

-Recently the band has initiated a regular series of 'home grown ceilidhs' which are held in Sheffield approximately every six weeks.
+For a number of years the band has organised a regular series of 'home grown ceilidhs' which are held at the Broomhall Centre in Sheffield approximately every six weeks.
 These are orgnised in conjunction with a partner charity enabling them to raise some money but also provide a social get together for their supporters.